 Words: 897

-As climate change is a persistent problem, it is important to understand how natural selection creates and maintains adaptive genetic diversity in heterogenous environments.
+As climate change is a persistent problem, it is important to understand how natural selection maintains adaptive genetic diversity in heterogenous environments.
 Brauer et al. (2016) and Hancock et al. (2011) are two studies that assessed the correlation between adaptive loci and environmental factors in two different study systems.
 The methodology used to identify these candidate adaptive loci differed between both studies as did the approaches that were used to account for neutral effects such as populations structure and history.
-It is important that landscape genomics studies account for these neutral effects because they can result in false signals of selection of adaptation.
+Landscape genomics studies need to account for these neutral effects because they can result in false signals of selection of adaptation.

 Study systems

-Brauer and colleagues completed their riverscape genomic analysis in the threatened southern pygmy perch (Nannoperca australis), which is an ecological specialist with low dispersal potential.
+Brauer and colleagues studied genomic variation in the threatened southern pygmy perch (Nannoperca australis), which is an ecological specialist with low dispersal potential.
 As a threatened species, the pygmy perch is likely to have small effective population sizes, experience population isolation as well as repeated local extinction-recolonization cycles and inbreeding.
 These characteristics could make it difficult to differentiate between signals of neutral processes (i.e., genetic drift) and signals of selection.
 In this study, they do confirm that drift is a major evolutionary process shaping genetic diversity in the river system of the pygmy perch.

 Hancock et al. (2011) conducted their genome-wide scan to identify climate-adaptive loci in the plant Arabidopsis thaliana, a non-threatened species with larger dispersal potential (Falahati‐Anbaran, Lundemo, & Stenøien, 2014).
 The populations of A. thaliana are less likely to exhibit signals of neutral processes, as they will have larger effective population size and will not likely experience population isolation and repeated local extinction-recolonization cycles.
 While both studies should account for the effects of neutral processes, these confounding effects are likely to be more evident in the smaller pygmy perch population in the Brauer study.